Falcon X: Design

 which is conceptually similar to EELV launchers such as the Delta IV Heavy and the future Atlas V HLV, and also to the Russian Angara carrier rocket.

 The upper stage would be powered by a single Raptor engine which would use LOX/LH2, with an expansion ratio of 250:1 and throttle range of 50-100%.
 For added reliability of restart, the engine has dual redundant pyrophoric igniters (TEA-TEB).
 SpaceX had expressed hopes that both stages will eventually be reusable.

-The interstage, which would of connected the upper and lower stage for Falcon X, would be a carbon fiber aluminum core composite structure, scaling up designes used for the Falcon 1 and Falcon 9.
+The interstage, which would of connected the upper and lower stage for Falcon X, would be a carbon fiber aluminum core composite structure, scaling up designs used for the Falcon 1 and Falcon 9.
 Stage separation would occur via reusable separation collets and a pneumatic pusher system.
-The Falcon X tank walls and domes would be made from aluminum lithium alloy.SpaceX uses an all friction stir welded tank, the highest strength and most reliable welding technique available.
-The second stage tank of Falcon X is simply a shorter version of the first stage tank and uses most of the same tooling, material and manufacturing techniques, however useing a different engine.
+The Falcon X tank walls and domes would be made from aluminum lithium alloy.
+SpaceX uses an all friction stir welded tank, the highest strength and most reliable welding technique available.
+The second stage tank of Falcon X is simply a shorter version of the first stage tank and uses most of the same tooling, material and manufacturing techniques, however using a different engine.
 This results in significant cost savings in vehicle production.

 As with the company's smaller Falcon 1 and Falcon 9, the Falcon X launch sequence would of included a hold-down feature that allows full engine ignition and systems check before liftoff.
 After first stage engine start, the launcher would be held down and not released for flight until all propulsion and vehicle systems are confirmed to be operating normally.
 An automatic safe shut-down and unloading of propellant occurs if any abnormal conditions are detected.

 Falcon X will have triple redundant flight computers and inertial navigation, with a GPS overlay for additional orbit insertion accuracy.